rkyv (archive) is a zero-copy deserialization framework for Rust.

 Validation

-Validation can be enabled with the bytecheck feature.
-Validation leverages the bytecheck crate to perform archive validation, and allows the consumption of untrusted and malicious data.
+Validation can be enabled with the bytecheck feature, and leverages the bytecheck crate to perform archive validation.
+This allows the use of untrusted and malicious data.

 use rkyv::{Archive, Deserialize, Serialize};